Nordicism: Timeline

-With Hitler's rise to power, Nordic theory became the norm within German culture.
-In some cases the "Nordic" concept became an almost abstract ideal rather than a mere racial category.
-For example, Hermann Gauch wrote in 1933 (in a book which was banned in the Third Reich) that the fact that "birds can be taught to talk better than other animals is explained by the fact that their mouths are Nordic in structure".
+With Adolf Hitler's rise to power, the Nordic theory became the norm within German culture.
+In some cases, the "Nordic" concept became an almost abstract ideal rather than a mere racial categorization.
+In 1933 for example, Hermann Gauch wrote (in a book which was banned in the Third Reich) that the fact that "birds can be taught to talk better than other animals is explained by the fact that their mouths are Nordic in structure".
 He further claimed that in humans, "the shape of the Nordic gum allows a superior movement of the tongue, which is the reason why Nordic talking and singing are richer".

-Alongside such extreme views, more mainstream Nordic theory became institutionalised.
+Alongside such extreme views, a more mainstream Nordic theory became institutionalized.
 Hans F. K. Günther, who joined the Nazi Party in 1932, was praised as a pioneer in racial thinking, a shining light of Nordic theory.
 Most official Nazi comments on the Nordic race were based on Günther's works, and Alfred Rosenberg presented Günther with a medal for his work in anthropology.

 Robert Ley, the head of the German Labour Front and of the Nazi Party organisation, discussed racial purity and the Nordic race in 1935:

 Who of us is racially pure?
 Even if somebody's appearance is Nordic he might be a bastard inside.
 That somebody is blond and blue-eyed does not mean that he is racially pure.
 He might even be a degenerate coward.
 Bastardization shows in different aspects.
 We have to be on our guard against racial arrogance.
 Racial arrogance would be as devastating as hatred among classes.